-Although the advices to adhere to when choosing a used car are somewhat universal, still, budget figures prominently in this equation.
+Although the advices to adhere to when looking for Used Cars near me are somewhat universal, still, budget figures prominently in this equation.
 Buying a used car under $5K is a lot different than getting something around the $50k mark.
 The Price is relevant to the amount of thinking and research you should do before buying the vehicle.
 If it’s just a runabout you want for your daughter to learn how to drive in, then as long as the thing starts and stops and has one airbag, you are going to be okay.
+One of the worst things that could happen is ending up having a manufacturer buyback or lemon reported.
 But if it’s something you want to use everyday and potentially keep for a few trouble-free years, then it pays to do your homework, to put in the leg work prior to purchase in the hope that you end up with a gem and not a lemon.

 Now you may expect us to launch into a long tirade about low mileage and good mechanical condition.
 But no. Our first advise is, buy from a used car dealership.
 I know what you’re thinking.
 Everybody says stay away from dealers.
 Everybody knows you pay less if you buy private.
 And that’s all through.
 But we’re talking about here is the right choice, which entails peace of mind, ease of purchase, and less headache during the period of ownership.
 Buying from a dealer you sure pay a little more than if you buy private.
 But you have to take into account that when you buy a car from a dealer, you are dealing with a business, with the backing and the warranty and the incentives that is part of that.
 What’s more, and this is probably the best reason to buy from a dealer – a reputable one, that is – dealers puts the car through various history and mechanical checks before they buy it themselves.
 So you save some time and money doing that yourself.